 Where the design community meets.

-Los Angeles Design Lead, Northrop Grumman Joined over 4 years ago
+Los Angeles Design Lead, Northrop Grumman Joined almost 5 years ago

 Interesting take, but I think it all depends on the use case.
 We have some cockpit-like screens where our users want to see everything at once.
 And then other view, which are contextual, presenting the minimum information needed to make a decision.
 But opportunities to dive deeper if needed.